XAbirHasan/Snake2_iGraphics/README.md

 # Snake2_iGraphics
 This project was made in 2017.
 After learning iGraphics.
-Then i try to build something in graphical pattern that i use to make before.
+Then I try to build something in a graphical pattern that I used to make before.

 ## Project description